AdobeDocs/commerce-admin.en/help/b2b/customer-assign-company.md

 ---
 # Add users to a company account

 When enabled in the configuration, the company administrator adds and manages company users from the storefront.
-However, users can also be assigned to a company account from the Admin.
+However, company users accounts can also be added and managed from the Admin.

 If needed, you can assign a user to more than one company.
 For example, if B2B buyers support multiple companies, you can add their user accounts to all companies they do business with.
-On the storefront, buyers that are assigned to multiple companies can switch between company accounts by selecting from the available companies in the [!UICONTROL Company] menu.
+On the storefront, buyers that are assigned to multiple companies can switch between company accounts by selecting from the available companies in the *[!UICONTROL Company]* menu.

 ![Associate to Company](./assets/company-assign-multi-switcher.png){width="700"}